 - Real-time security scanning

-GreenGeeks focuses on four types of website hosting services, i.e., shared, reseller, WordPress, and VPS hosting.
+GreenGeeks focuses on four types of website hosting options, i.e., shared, reseller, VPS, and WordPress hosting.
 Here is a quick list of the prices you can expect:

 - WordPress hosting starts at $2.95/month but, again, you must commit yourself for three years